arm61/pylj/docs/source/visualisation.rst

     viewer = Viewer(simulation, [CellPane(), TemperaturePane()])

 To plot a new quantity, write a pane.
-This one plots the x velocity of the first particle against time:
+This one plots the x velocity of the first particle against time; it reads velocities and a time, which only a molecular dynamics simulation has, so it sets :code:`needs_md` and the viewer refuses a Monte Carlo simulation with a message rather than an :code:`AttributeError`:

 .. code-block:: python

     from pylj.sample import Pane, Viewer, CellPane

     class FirstParticlePane(Pane):
+        needs_md = True

         def __init__(self):
             self.times = []
             self.velocities = []